 |Challenges and Risks||Challenges in the Retail Business Model include intense competition, inventory management challenges, evolving consumer preferences, technological disruptions, and market saturation in some sectors.
 Additionally, retailers must address issues related to supply chain management, customer data privacy, and sustainability.|

 Introducing the Retail Business Model

-The coffee shop owner buys a set of products in bulk by wholesalers (coffee beans, foods, drinks, etc.) thus paying these products at a low price and it sells them back in its store with a high markup.
+The coffee shop owner buys a set of products in bulk from wholesalers (coffee beans, foods, drinks, etc.), thus paying for these products at a low price and selling them back in its store with a high markup.

-For instance, as a trivial example, the coffee shop might buy a coffee bag at $100, and with that make 100 coffees, which it will sell at $3 each, thus turning the $100 into $300.
+For instance, as a trivial example, the coffee shop might buy a coffee bag at $100 and, with that, make 100 coffees, which it will sell at $3 each, thus turning the $100 into $300.

 In fact, while the retail business model runs with higher margins than wholesale, there are a few critical differences.
 And a few things to take into account: